 The Student Complaint Procedures are established so that students can resolve difficulties/problems they encounter in college-related activities.
 The Student Complaint Policy is designed to consider an alleged wrong against a student (see KCCD Board Procedures 4F9 for the Student Complaint and Hearing Panel procedures).
 Efforts will be made to resolve a complaint in a timely and fair manner.
 Students who contend they have been treated unfairly have the right, without fear of reprisal, to use a written procedure in their attempt to right an alleged wrong.
 Student complaints are taken seriously; therefore, the complaint must be of a compelling, substantive, and verifiable nature.

 As laid out in KCCD policy, BEFORE submitting the completed Student Complaint Intake Form to the Office of Student Life, the student must first talk to the head of the department and/or respective Dean.
 Once the student has spoken to either individual and has not received the desired resolution, the Dean of Students will assist the student in the process with this completed form.
 This form is only an intake form to start a conversation with the parties involved.
+Only one employee may be named per intake form.
 Submitting this form does not start the KCCD Student Complaint Level I complaint process until it has been signed by the submitter.

 Repeated filings of the same complaint, filings of a frivolous nature, or capricious complaints against school personnel will be considered abuse of the student conduct and/or complaint process.
 Repeated filings will be referred to the College President’s designee for a decision.